RyanMontville/buzz-note-v1/README.md

 ## V 0.2.2
 -I have successfully connected to the the datbase with my Dao code.
 I was missing a postgresql dependency.
 Some of the dao methods work, but almost every option in the CLI app crashes at some point because of a springframework exception.
 Currently working on fixing these bugs.

+## V 0.3
+-All dao methods currently inplemented run properly.
+The CLI version of the app is now functional.
+<br>-The CLI lets the user start a new inspeciton and add it to a local databse, add notes to any of the inspections and update the database, or view all of the past inspections stored in the database.
+<br>-I think my next step is to connect CLI to the database on my website instead of a local database.